How can I obtain services?

 - Have a documented or established disability.
 If you do not have a copy of your documentation, you can request a letter from your doctor or have your doctor complete a Client Information Form.

-- Complete the registration process in Disability Services (DS).
+- Complete the registration process in Access & Accommodation Services (A&AS).
 The registration form can be downloaded online.

-- Submit the registration form and documentation of your disability to Disability Services (DS) and meet with a DS Counselor.
+- Submit the registration form and documentation of your disability to A&AS and meet with an A&AS Counselor.